 County Clare mayor Michael Begley praised Brennan’s efforts to alert Irish parents to the dangers of the disease.
 “Telling one’s story to a public audience is often the most difficult thing to do.
 In doing just that, however, Laura opened a debate, gave a voice to the silenced, and generated a better understanding of what is a serious issue that affects so many.”

 The Irish Republic’s Minister for Health Simon Harris spoke publicly on the effects of Brennan’s zealous campaign.
 “Thanks in no small part to her sheer determination, the uptake of the HPV vaccine has increased among young women.
 The State owes her a debt of gratitude,” he said.
 “Amazing doesn’t do justice to her or her courage.”

 Brennan is survived by her parents, Bernie and Larry; brothers Fergal, Colin, and Kevin; and a grateful generation of young Irish women.

 Martin Nelis, the son of former Sinn Féin M.P.
-Mary Nelis, died in early May in a cycling accident at age 54.
+Mary Nelis, died August 2 in a cycling accident at age 54.
 Beloved for his commitment to public service and volunteer work, Nelis was a pillar of his community in Pleasant Hill, California.

 Born to parents Billy and Mary Nelis (née Elliott), young Martin was one of nine children growing up in Derry.
 After graduating from Queens University Belfast with a degree in engineering, he left Ireland in 1989 for the U.S., where he would work first as an IT technician, then briefly as a congressional aide before embarking on his long-term career as a public information officer in California – first in Suisun City, then in Pleasant Hill.